Body Flexion

 • Adequate adhesive: I used a non-slipping epoxy to fuse these critical components together.

-I have found that laminating one or more hardwood Mahogany veneers to the underside of the softwood soundboard is sufficient to support anything I can throw at this guitar, I am careful to ensure that none of my straight-grained layers are parallel with one another.
+I have found that laminating one or more hardwood Mahogany veneers to the underside of the softwood soundboard is sufficient to support anything I can throw at the resulting guitar.
+I am careful to ensure that none of my straight-grained layers are parallel with one another.

 Reinforced Upper Bout - Traditional Soundhole

-For the soundboard in the photo, above, I have set the laminated support back from the rim of the soundhole, giving the guitar a more traditional appearance when viewed from the front.
-Below is another reinforced soundboard in which I have bound the soundhole.
+NOTE: For the soundboard in the photo, above, I have set the laminated support back from the rim of the soundhole, giving the guitar a more traditional appearance when viewed from the front.
+By contrast, the photo, below, shows another reinforced soundboard in which I have bound the soundhole.

 Reinforced Upper Bout - Bound Soundhole

 Once my new soundboard is complete and ready to install, I "lock" that reinforced, laminated section into place.
-Instead of simply notching the sides (rims) to receive the upper arms of the X-brace, I "let in" the entire upper bout to the body by lowering (terracing) the sides from X-brace arm, around the upper bout and across the neck block, to X-Brace arm.
+For X-braced designs, instead of simply notching the sides (rims) to receive the upper arms of the X-brace, I "let in" the entire upper bout to the body by lowering (terracing) the sides from X-brace arm, around the upper bout and across the neck block, to the X-Brace arm on the opposite side.

-Knowing that heat plays a role and is a factor in many neck block shift scenarios, I attach this new soundboard using an adhesive that is both non-creeping and heat resistant: epoxy.
+Knowing that heat plays a role and is a factor in many neck block shift scenarios, I attach this new soundboard using epoxy, an adhesive that is both non-creeping and heat resistant.

 Soundboard Locked to Sides